jla1998/jla1998.github.io/README.md

 # PersonalWebsite
-This is just a personal project I made, so feel free to use it and give me some suggestion on how to make it better.
+This is just a personal project I made, so any comment or suggestion to improve is hugely welcome.
 Thanks!